 Competitive Research (also referred to as Non-core Research or Product Development) – shared only with the sponsor)

 Non-core sponsored activities fall in the TRL3-7 category and are carried out typically for a specific sponsor outside of the core activities and the results are only shared with the sponsor.
-We see non-core activities as an important component of our mission in that they help with the bigger role we can play in terms of technical assistance provided to corporations that results in economic development, wealth creation and more importantly, job creation… We have instituted a program dealing with such activities some time ago that help translate science into reality and are designed to move technology towards market using a decision making process based on sound stage-gate processes.
+We see non-core activities as an important component of our mission in that they help with the bigger role we can play in terms of technical assistance provided to corporations that result in economic development, wealth creation, and more importantly, job creation… We have instituted a program dealing with such activities some time ago that translates science into reality and are designed to move technology towards the market by using a decision-making process based on sound stage-gate processes.